nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **Implementation**
-<div> Note: The implementation for `inc` and `dec` are the same, except the variable names and logic used to calculate
-new quantity (Addition/Subtraction) The described implementation is for the `inc` command. </div>

 The first stage of the implementation is checking that the command is `view` and that the index is valid. `ViewCommandParser` is used to parse and check whether the user input is valid.
 After which a `ViewCommand` object is created which will be used to switch the view from the list view to the details view.